This blog is part of a Race & Housing series. Click here to read The Early History of Portland’s Racist Housing Strategies: Part One

 – – – – – – – –

 This article is part of a series outlining the racist housing practices that have pervaded in Portland’s neighborhoods for over a century.
-Part three will feature the policies that led to Portland’s harmful urban renewal projects and the resulting effects of White flight in North Portland.
+Part three features the policies that led to Portland’s harmful urban renewal projects and the resulting effects of White flight in North Portland.
+Read Part I here.

 Bleeding Albina: A History of Community Disinvestment, 1940-2000 by Karen J. Gibson